wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 ![The AWS setup page after clicking How to get Role ARN link and the AWS UI Method tab selected.](images/hello_tutorial_aws_integration_UI-setup.png)

-### Step 2: Create a Wavefront Read-Only Role in Your AWS Account
+### Step 2: Create a Read-Only Role in Your AWS Account

 {{site.data.alerts.note}}
 <p>For this step, you must log in to your AWS account.
 Create a new AWS account if you don’t have one.</p>